-- Thorncreek Road to Moscow Determination of Jurisdictional Waters of the United States (Gilmore 2005) This report was incorporated into and replaced by Gilmore 2012. - Thorncreek Road to Moscow Wetland Functions and Evaluation (Gilmore 2006) -This report was incorporated into and replaced by Gilmore 2012. - Thorncreek Road to Moscow, Wetland Delineation Report (Gilmore 2012) This is the full and current Wetland Technical Report.
+- Thorncreek Road to Moscow Determination of Jurisdictional Waters of the United States (Gilmore 2005) - Thorncreek Road to Moscow Wetland Functions and Evaluation (Gilmore 2006) - Thorncreek Road to Moscow, Wetland Delineation Report (Gilmore 2012).

-In 2012, the earlier wetland delineations and functional assessments (Gilmore 2005 and Gilmore 2006) were reviewed, considering new guidance and the revised methodology (Regional Supplement to the U.S. Army Corps of Engineers Wetland Delineation Manual: Arid West Region (USACE 2008)).
+In 2012, the earlier wetland delineations were reviewed, considering new guidance and the revised methodology (Regional Supplement to the U.S. Army Corps of Engineers Wetland Delineation Manual: Arid West Region (USACE 2008)).
 In addition, ITD worked with the USACE to identify tributaries and wetlands that occur in the project area.
 In 2012, additional function and value ratings were completed for affected wetlands.
-The results of the wetland delineation and the function and value assessments for the affected wetlands, were updated and compiled into one comprehensive report titled Thorncreek Road to Moscow, Wetland Delineation Report (Gilmore 2012) which also contains detailed maps of the tributaries and wetlands in the study area.
-The wetland and tributary impacts were recalculated based on the revised information in the Gilmore 2012 report and reflected in the DEIS.
-Those calculations remain unchanged in the FEIS.
+The results of the wetland delineation and the function and value assessments for the affected wetlands, were updated and compiled into one comprehensive report titled Thorncreek Road to

+Moscow, Wetland Delineation Report (Gilmore 2012) which also contains detailed maps of the tributaries and wetlands in the study area.